CarnegieLearningWeb/UpGrade/terraform/README.md

  ### variables
  `Note:  The variables marked as bold must be changed to create new environments.`

  `Note:  The variable prefix is used to prefix all resource name including s3 buckets for deploy phase.
-We recommend using  comnbination of your org name with updgrade.`
+We recommend using  comnbination of your org name with upgrade.`

  | Name | Description | Type |
 |------|-------------|-------------|